surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Vocoder

-The audio input of Surge is used to modulate the carrier signal at the input stage of this 20-band vocoder algorithm.
+The audio input of Surge XT is used to modulate the carrier signal at the input stage of this 20-band vocoder algorithm.

 |--- |--- |--- |